-The accompanying supplementary information for the years ended June 30, 2018 and 2017, in the Statements of Changes in Assets and Liabilities is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
+The accompanying supplementary information within the Statements of Changes in Assets and Liabilities are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Statements of Changes in Assets and Liabilities is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.